DewaratSingh/smsSender/README.md

 You need the companion Android app that:

--   Connects to your Node.js server\
+-   Connects to your Node.js server
--   Receives SMS send requests\
+-   Receives SMS send requests
--   Sends SMS using native Android API\
+-   Sends SMS using native Android API
 -   Sends delivery status events

-➡️ (Add your Android app GitHub / APK link here)

 ------------------------------------------------------------------------